 In Marketplace SuperHeroes, they teach the following formula: 5 products x 5$ each x 5 countries x 5 sales a day x 30 days = 18,750$ a month.
 The 18,750$ is the amount you get AFTER all of the Amazon FBA fees have been removed.

 I am currently selling only one product, and have another one being manufactured.
 The sales that I am getting for one product are similar to what I should be getting based on the program (I do boost it with PPC ads though).
 Some days it is more, some days it is less.
-In the UK and US, I can easily get more than 5 sales a day, and in other countries, it may be so that I get none.
+In the UK and US, I can easily get more than 5 sales a day, and in other countries, it may be that I get none.

 So whether what they teach in the program really works is out of the question.
-On the other hand, I cannot be making a fortune from Amazon FBA yet because I have only one product selling.
+On the other hand, I cannot be physically making a fortune from Amazon FBA yet because I have only one product.
 If you ask someone that has ten products, they will have a different answer for you.
 But the great part about Marketplace SuperHeroes is that you don’t have to guess how much money you will be making – you estimate it BEFORE you start selling.
 Not many sellers do this.

 Look at it this way… I have started selling on Amazon.
 I have validated that I can make money that way and that it is, in fact, a passive income.
 I am now in the process of sourcing more products, and I am not planning to stop.
 Do you think I would be doing any of this if I wouldn’t see the potential?